Pin3appl3ishan/coffee-machine-python/README.md

 ```

 ## Contributing

-Contributions are welcome!
+-Contributions are welcome!
 If you're interested in adding more functionalities or enhancing the backend, feel free to submit a pull request.

 ## License

-This project is open-source, allowing others to use and modify it according to their needs and preferences.
+-This project is open-source, allowing others to use and modify it according to their needs and preferences.